inspired/TA-cisco_ios/README.md

 Cisco Networks Add-on includes the following new features:

-- New CIM tags: insecure logins and privilege escalations
+- None

 ##### Fixed issues

-Version 2.3.1 of the Cisco Networks Add-on fixes the following issues:
+Version 2.3.2 of the Cisco Networks Add-on fixes the following issues:

-- IOS XR general field extraction and transform fixed
-- Corrected a few typos
+- Improvements to the general extractions contributed by m4dc0w

 ##### Known issues

-Version 2.3.1 of the Cisco Networks Add-on has the following known issues:
+Version 2.3.2 of the Cisco Networks Add-on has the following known issues:

 - None known

 ##### Third-party software attributions

-Version 2.3.1 of the Cisco Networks Add-on incorporates the following third-party software or libraries.
+Version 2.3.2 of the Cisco Networks Add-on incorporates the following third-party software or libraries.

 - None